salesforcecli/plugin-data/messages/exportApi.md

 # queryNotProvided

-Provide a SOQL query statement or file containing a SOQL statement.
+Provide a SOQL query or a file that contains a SOQL query.

 # soqlInvalid